 - Ten safety pins

-- an original medical certificate signed by the doctor
+- An original medical certificate signed by a doctor

 How Does The Marathon Des Sables Work?

 The Marathon Des Sables is a challenging race that spans six stages over seven days, covering a total distance of approximately 156 miles or 250 kilometers.

 - Race Course: The exact race course is kept secret until a few weeks before the event.
 It changes each year, so participants do not know the terrain they will face in advance.

 - Stage Distances: For the first three days of the race, participants run the distance of a marathon each day, which is approximately 26.2 miles (42 kilometers) per day.
 These are competitive stages.